colcamenterprises-collab/final-dashboard-4/replit.md

 Code isolation policy: Once functionality is working and tested, isolate it to prevent breaking when updating other sections.
 Testing requirement: Always test changes in isolation before making additional modifications.
 Documentation requirement: When creating comprehensive project documentation, include all operational details someone would need to rebuild the system from scratch.
+Agent execution policy: Execute only exact commands provided.
+Do not add, remove, or modify features unless explicitly approved with 'Yes, implement [specific change]'.
+Log all actions with timestamp and description.
+If unsure, ask for clarification.
 ```